jgrandinetti/AI/README.md

-Various AI projects I have completed mostly in image classification.
+Various AI projects I have completed, mostly in image classification.